CYPRUS – South

 Pano Platres.
 A NM small town.

 Hotel Helvetia, Platres.
 In the NM Hospitality Legends series, it in a 1929 stone building, and is one of the oldest hotels in Cyprus.
 It is run by the 4th generation of owners.
-A 250-year-old pine tree growing through the roof is the centerpiece of the lobby, which also features an ancient brick fireplace.
+A 250-year-old pine tree growing through the roof is the centrepiece of the lobby, which also features an ancient brick fireplace.

 Caledonia Waterfalls.
 Park on the road outside the fish farm and walk approximately 2.5km on initially a cement path and then a rocky path that follows the creek.
 The waterfall was out of season but is about 15 m high falling into a small pool.
 It took me 25 minutes to walk down.